Disclosure: When you make a purchase through our links, we may receive a commission.

 Is Aerosol Lubes worth using?

 The bike market is full of a diverse range of lubricant options.
 Every lubricant has some pros and cons.
 Out of all of them, aerosols are also sold as a lubricant.
-But we will not recommend this as an option for bike chain lubricants.
+However, we will not recommend this as an option for bike chain lubricants.

 Because, first of all, they are tough to apply precisely.
 Additionally, they have a higher chance of lubricating your brake rotors.
 This action can completely ruin the performance of your brakes.
 So, try avoiding them.